Magnetic field-temperature competition and quantum criticality in a strange metal: Supplemental Information: Multi-flavor quantum criticality

-To investigate the effects of two nuclear components, consider a system described by equation~(\ref{eq:the2R}) with a fixed set of 9 parameter.
-We take the corresponding thermal impedance spectrum $\zeta(\omega)_2$ and use the single-isotope model (equation~(\ref{eq:theR}) in Section~\ref{Sec:Methods}) to fit six parameters, including $C_{\S}, C_{\N}$, and $T_{1}$.
+To investigate the effects of two nuclear components, consider a system described by Eq.~(\ref{eq:the2R}) with a fixed set of 9 parameters.
+We take the corresponding thermal impedance spectrum $\zeta(\omega)_2$ and use the single-isotope model (Eq.~(\MethodEquation) in the Methods) to fit six parameters, including $C_{\S}, C_{\N}$, and $T_{1}$.
+This defines the differences $\sigma_{\eta}(C_S)$, $\sigma_{\eta}(C_{\N})$, $\sigma_{\eta}(T_{1})$ between the values obtained by such fit and the corresponding model parameters in Eq.~(\ref{eq:the2R}) of the more realistic model.
+To calculate the $\sigma_{\eta}$’s we set